Saving for a car while at uni may seem impossible but there are ways to make it a reality.

 One way to get some help towards the cost of buying a car is to ask your parents if they’d be willing to chip in.
 If you can show them how much money you’ve saved already, how you plan to pay for all the other costs of having a car, and how much you’ll save using your own car rather than public transport, they might offer to help you out.
 Even if it’s only £100, it will take you one step closer to buying a car.

 When it comes to choosing a car, you could ask your family or friends to see if anyone’s planning on selling their old car.
 You don’t really need a brand new car if you’re going to uni, so save some money by buying an older, second-hand one.
 Plus, the older your car, the lower your insurance premium will be.
-Although there’s a higher chance your car will be less reliable, so you need to weigh up the risks.
+Although there’s a higher chance your car will be less reliable.
+You need to weigh up the risks.

 A simple way to save money is to cut back on what you spend each week.
 Make a spreadsheet and list how much you spend on takeaway coffees, lunchtime meal deals, bus fare, taxis, nights out etc.